jjansen3/CSE360/src/README.txt

 Registration and Login has not been connected to the Customer/Main class As of now, the users are not able to login

+Contents in /src/Resource have been copied into /src/Assets